Reasons to invest in mental health in the workplace

 Line manager workshops, mental health training

-Average ROI 5:1
+Average Return on Investment 5:1

 Organisation wide culture & raising awareness